Skip to main content

-- Talk politics?
+• Talk politics?
 They pivot to spirituality, healing and energy fields beyond material reality.

-- Push for societal complexity?
+• Push for societal complexity?
 They reduce it to individual trauma and personal healing.

-- Demand systemic change?
+• Demand systemic change?
 They dissolve it into vibrations, levels of consciousness and astral destiny.

-When societal complexity is introduced, it is often reduced to individual terms, centered on personal growth and healing.
+When societal complexity is introduced, it is often reduced to individual terms centered on personal growth and healing.
 This collapse in scale fractures the connection between individual experiences and the broader systems that shape them.
 Calls for systemic change dissolve into vague notions of raising collective consciousness, detaching struggles from their historical and structural foundations.

-The rise of flat holism is not just ideological; it is also highly profitable.
+The rise of flat holism is also highly profitable.
 Social media platforms, influencers and self-help industries thrive on its diffusion, turning spiritual abstraction into marketable content.
 From coaching programs and energy healing certifications to algorithm-optimized content loops that push mysticism as a personal solution to systemic crises, flat holism fuels a lucrative economy of spiritual consumerism.
-These frameworks dovetail seamlessly with neoliberal individualism, reinforcing the idea that personal alignment—not collective struggle—determines success.
+These frameworks dovetail with neoliberal individualism, reinforcing the idea that personal alignment rather than collective struggle determines success.
+Systemic critique is actively discouraged, as critical perspectives threaten the marketplace that benefits from endless cycles of self-improvement and esoteric guidance.

 Research: navigating the dangers of flat holism